vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 **Verse 9. **The letter-A is of the nature of perception.
 The letter-I is said to be the portion of pure consciousness.
 The letter U-is said to be Vishnu, and from its pervasive power, it is Maheshvara.5

 The letter-A is the pure Being or Absolute beyond all time, space, causation and creation.
 The letter-I is the Shakti or causative power that produces the manifest world.
 The letter-U is God or Ishvara as the Cosmic Lord ruling over and guiding the manifest world.
-Combining these letters A plus I, the absolute plus Shakti, is *Aiæ *which is the sound Adya Shakti or the primal feminine, energy or Goddess principle.
-Combining A plus U is *Auæ*, which is Adi Purusha or the primal masculine, Self or God principle.
+Combining these letters A plus I, the absolute plus Shakti, is *Aiṁ *which is the sound Adya Shakti or the primal feminine, energy or Goddess principle.
+Combining A plus U is *Auṁ*, which is Adi Purusha or the primal masculine, Self or God principle.

 ## The Sixteen Vowels

 With this background, let us examine each of the sixteen Sanskrit vowels in detail.

-**e ****– The Short Vowel *****A***
+**e** **– The Short Vowel *****A***

 **The Absolute, the Infinite, Pure Being, the Void** Sound Pronounced *a *as in *a*nother   Energetic Pure existence, simple affirmation/simple negation, light as bare illumination, unmanifest Self   Spiritual Absolute, Pure Consciousness, Godhead – Parabrahman, the Supreme Shiva   Physical Top of head, back of head   Psychological Deeper consciousness, source of mind and prana, primal Self   Yoga Promotes pratyahara, meditation, samadhi, detachment, crown chakra energies, Yoga nidra